medavox/distribackup/docs/report/report.md

     - Addition of new files/folders
     - Adding new data (en masse) to network
 * Provision for dependencies -- ie you can't delete the film without deleting the subtitles as well?
-* Prioritise updates to and from low uptime mirrors - ie granny's laptop she uses once a week
+* Prioritise updates to and from low up-time mirrors - ie granny's laptop she uses once a week
 * Organise p2p traffic based on measured speeds of mirrors